cdapio/cdap/cdap-docs/cdap-apps/source/hydrator/custom.rst

 - ``configurePipeline()``: Used to create any streams or datasets or perform any validation on the application configuration that are required by this plugin.
-- ``run()``: This method is given a Spark RDD containing every object that is received from the previous stage.
+- ``run()``: This method is given a Spark RDD (Resilient Distributed Dataset) containing every object that is received from the previous stage.
 This method then performs Spark operations on the input, and usually saves the result to a dataset.

 Example::

   /**
-   * SparkSink plugin that counts how many times each word appears in records input to it and stores the result in
+   * SparkSink plugin that counts how many times each word appears in records input to it
-   * a KeyValueTable.
+   * and stores the result in a KeyValueTable.
    */
   @Plugin(type = SparkSink.PLUGIN_TYPE)
   @Name(WordCountSink.NAME)